drbean/edit/jeffreykuo/send_editing_Final_send.md

 be projected onto the machined surface, especially important in the machining of molds and dies \[15\].

-However, it is a big challenge to measure the surface quality of a free form mold, even when the setting and effect of jerk is known.
-Surface roughness inspection is one of the essential quality control processes designed to ensure that parts are manufactured to a specific requirement
+However, measuring the surface quality of a free form mold poses a big challenge, even when the jerk setting and its effect is known, because surface roughness inspection is an essential quality control process undertaken to ensure that parts are manufactured to a specific requirement
 \[16,17\].
-Since the process mechanism of surface quality is composed of numerous uncontrollable and nonlinear factors, an accurate predictive model is in need \[18\].
-Through the texture analysis techniques, texture parameters could be used to evaluate surface roughness using various predictive modeling methods.
+Since the process mechanisms determining surface quality are composed of numerous uncontrollable and nonlinear factors, an accurate predictive model is needed \[18\].
+Using texture analysis techniques, texture parameters could provide the data to evaluate surface roughness by means of various predictive modeling methods.
 With the growing demand for industrial automation in the manufacturing sector, machine vision plays an important role in quality inspection and process monitoring \[19\].
-Many researchers used image recognition technology to classify the surface \[20\].
-Cuka et al. \[21\] develop a vision-based end-milling metal surface roughness evaluation system that could perform surface texture evaluation.
-Joshi and Patil \[22\] reviewed recent advances in machine vision-based evaluation of surface roughness using texture analysis techniques and predictive modeling.
+Many researchers have used image recognition technology to classify surfaces \[20\].
+Cuka et al. \[21\] developed a vision-based end-milling metal surface roughness evaluation system that could perform surface texture evaluation.
+Joshi and Patil \[22\] have reviewed recent advances in machine vision-based evaluation of surface roughness using texture analysis techniques and predictive modeling.